 Val di Rabbi can offer you unforgettable experiences all year long

-Val di Rabbi is an alpine valley with a special natural environment, a refuge where you can enjoy your rest having fun in contact with nature.
+The Val di Rabbi is an alpine valley of exceptional natural value, a refuge where the desire for rest and fun in contact with nature finds solace.

-Val di Rabbi is a branch of Val di Sole and is crossed by Rabbies torrent, which joins the Noce river.
-The valley is parallel to Val di Pejo and is separated from it by the Cima Rossa-Vegaia-Tremenesca-Camocina mountain range, while the opposite side confines with Bresimo Valley in Non Valley and with Sud-Tyroler valleys such as Val Martello and Val d’Ultimo.
-All the mountains of the valley belong to the Ortles-Cevedale range.
+The valley is located laterally to the Val di Sole and is crossed by the Rabbies Stream.
+Near Malè, it joins the Noce River, famous for rafting.
+The valley runs parallel to the Val di Pejo and is separated from it by the mountain chain of Cima Rossa-Vegaia-Tremenesca-Camocina, while the opposite side borders the Val di Bresimo in Val di Non and the South Tyrolean valleys of Val Martello and Ultental.
+The mountains of the Val di Rabbi are all part of the Ortler-Cevedale Group.

-Val di Rabbi has been known since ancient times for the reddish underground water source, rich in therapeutic properties so as to go to history by the name of “Natural elixir” and still today is a destination for tourists looking for physical and psychic well-being as well as winter sports enthusiasts, mountain bikers, hikers and mountaineers who meet their wishes here.
+The Val di Rabbi has been known since ancient times for its underground source with reddish water, rich in therapeutic properties, so much so that it has passed into history as the “natural elixir“.
+Even today, it is a sought-after destination for tourists seeking physical and mental well-being, as well as winter sports enthusiasts, mountain bikers, hikers, and climbers who come here to fulfill their desires.